HugoDF/express-server-render-starter/README.md

-# Express Nunjucks TailwindCSS
+# Express Server-Render Starter

-> A starter project with Express, Nunjucks and TailwindCSS
+> A starter project for server-rendered Express applications using Nunjucks, TailwindCSS and Postgres

 ## Setup